 All mobile crisis response teams (including mobile crisis, community care, co-response), even those that are not mobile crisis teams/reimburseable health services, will be provided access to report on encounters through the crisis data platform.
 The core report is required to be completed whenever a mobile crisis, community care, or co-responder team is dispatched in response to a Marcus Alert situation (level 1, 2, 3, or 4), regardless of funding source.
-Reports should be completed within 48 hours of the field response, unless there is a technological limitation which requires data to be collected outside the crisis data platform and compiled quarterly.
 There is overlap between the key elements required for collection to assess Marcus Alert and those that are currently required for CITAC reporting.
-The goal is to integrate these two reporting requirements, thus, have CITAC data reported through the crisis data platform, yet, because the data platform is still in development, we are unable to provide detailed information about the timeline for any consolidation of these reports.
+The goal is to integrate these two reporting requirements, thus, have CITAC data reported through the crisis data platform, yet, because the data platform is still in development, we are unable to provide detailed information about the timeline for any consolidation of these reports but CITAC data owners and managers will be included on the data task force.